ufal/lindat-corpora-conversions/README.md

 The directory has the following subdirectories:
 ```
-registry       # configuration files (no subdirectories; on kontext-dev contains symlinks to conversions/**/templates)
+registry       configuration files (no subdirectories; on kontext-dev contains symlinks to conversions/**/templates)
-data           # compiled corpora
+data           compiled corpora
-speech         # mp3 files
+speech         mp3 files
-view_treex     # files in json format for tree visualisation
+view_treex     files in json format for tree visualisation
-conc           # empty, but is value of <conc_dir> in conf/config.xml; the value is used inside lib/{pyconc,kontext}.py
+conc           empty, but is value of <conc_dir> in conf/config.xml; the value is used inside lib/{pyconc,kontext}.py
-tags           # do not touch this one either
+tags           do not touch this one either
 ```
 On `kontext-dev`, additional subdirectoreis are present:
 ```
-conversions    # conversion of corpora (this git repository -- data and scripts)
+conversions    conversion of corpora (this git repository -- data and scripts)
-vert           # vertical text files (corpora data; symlinks to conversions/**/output)
+vert           vertical text files (corpora data; symlinks to conversions/**/output
+                 value of the variable VERTICAL in the corpora templates, i.e.
+                 this is the directory where compilecorp looks for the files for indexing
+                 - this dir could be removed, but the values of VERTICAL would have to be
+                 adjusted and some changes in scripts/common.mk would be necessary
 ```